 Reading: Emerson, Robert M., Rachel I. Fretz, and Linda Shaw.
 1995.
 Writing Ethnographic Field Notes.
-The U. Chicago Press.
-Ch.
-2: In the Field: Participating, Observing, and Jotting Notes.
+The University of Chicago Press.
+Chapter 2: In the Field: Participating, Observing, and Jotting Notes.

-1. Answer the following questions based on your understanding of the reading.

-- What are field notes good for? - o What do Emerson, Fretz, and Shaw suggest that we include in field notes? - o What is the difference between an "ordinary participant" and an observer? - How do you plan to take field notes throughout your research (i.e. this course)?
-Describe the times you may be able or unable to take notes, and how you plan to deal with the restrictions and affordances of your site.

-2. Spend 10-15 minutes at your internship site observing and writing field notes, either during your internship activities or right after they are completed for a day.
+- 1. Answer the following questions based on your understanding of the reading. - O What are field notes good for? - o What do Emerson, Fretz, and Shaw suggest that we include in field notes? - o What is the difference between an "ordinary participant" and an observer? - How do you plan to take field notes throughout your research (i.e. this course)?
+Describe the times you may be able or unable to take notes, and how you plan to deal with the restrictions and affordances of your site. - 2.
+Spend 10-15 minutes at your internship site observing and writing field notes, either during your internship activities or right after they are completed for a day.
 Bring these to our first meeting.
 These field notes should not be typed, and you do not need to upload the field notes to the course website.
 Try to be as detailed as possible for your own record keeping.
 At this early stage keep an open mind and a comprehensive interest in everything happening at your internship site.
 We recommend that you keep a journal of field notes throughout the quarter to ensure that you have concrete examples to draw on for each of your weekly assignments and your final paper.
-Bring your field notes to every meeting.
+Bring your field notes to every meeting. - 3.
+Include two discussion questions at the end of the assignment.